 From Congressional legislation to proposed regulations and executive actions, the REPEAT Project provides a detailed look at the United States’ evolving policy environment and the country’s progress on the road to net-zero greenhouse gas emissions.

-The Princeton Zero-carbon Energy systems Research and Optimization Laboratory (ZERO Lab) conducts research to improve decision-making and accelerate rapid, affordable, and effective transitions to net-zero carbon energy systems.
-ZERO Lab’s research focuses on improving and applying optimization-based macro-energy systems models to evaluate low-carbon energy technologies and generate insights to guide policy and planning decisions.
+The Princeton Zero-carbon Energy systems Research and Optimization Laboratory (ZERO Lab) improves and applies optimization-based macro-energy systems models to evaluate low-carbon energy technologies, guide investment and research in innovative decarbonization solutions, and generate insights to improve energy and climate policy and planning.

 Evolved Energy Research (EER) is a research and consulting firm focused on questions posed by transforming the energy economy.
 Their consulting work and insight, supported by complex technical analyses of energy systems, are designed to support strategic decision-making for policymakers, stakeholders, utilities, investors, and technology companies.
 EER has developed models to simulate and optimize economy-wide energy systems, bulk power systems operations, and utility distribution systems.